Chart Color Schemes

 Wolffdene - Bahrs Scrub lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wolffdene - Bahrs Scrub's population is 13,034 as of November 2025.
-This reflects a growth of 4,018 people since the 2021 Census, which reported a population of 9,016 people.
-The increase is inferred from the ABS estimated resident population of 12,005 in June 2024 and an additional 1,106 validated new addresses since the Census date.
-This results in a density ratio of 468 persons per square kilometer.
-Wolffdene - Bahrs Scrub's growth rate of 44.6% since the 2021 census exceeds the national average of 8.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 79.4% of overall population gains.
+Wolffdene - Bahrs Scrub's population was around 13,153 as of February 2026.
+This figure reflects a growth of 4,137 people since the 2021 Census, which reported a population of 9,016.
+The increase is inferred from the estimated resident population of 12,005 in June 2024 and an additional 1,115 validated new addresses since the Census date.
+This results in a population density ratio of 472 persons per square kilometer.
+Wolffdene - Bahrs Scrub's growth rate of 45.9% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 79.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-By 2041, Wolffdene - Bahrs Scrub is predicted to grow by 10,937 persons based on the latest annual ERP population numbers, reflecting a total increase of 76.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Looking ahead, demographic trends predict exceptional growth, placing the area in the top 10 percent nationally over the period to 2041.
+The latest annual ERP population numbers project a growth of 10,937 persons by 2041, reflecting an increase of 74.4% in total over the 17 years.

 Frequently Asked Questions - Population